Mattress Recycling And Disposal [The ULTIMATE Guide]

 Local recycling facilities or waste management authorities can provide information on whether they accept mattresses for recycling.
 Some communities have dedicated mattress recycling programs, while others may include mattresses in their general recycling services.

-RELATED: The Future Of Mattress Technology [The ULTIMATE Guide]
+RELATED: Mattress Trial Periods And Warranties [The ULTIMATE Guide]

 4. Donate Or Reuse